bootcoder/ENV_Scratch_Setup/README.md

 #### Forward:
 I put together this guide to assist young developers in setting up new OSx hardware.
 It is built to start from a clean installation of OSX El Capitain.
-Older versions of OSX should work as well. **Note:** If your here because your existing Ruby ENV is mangled these notes most likely will not solve your problem.
+Older versions of OSX should work as well. **Note:** If you're here because your existing Ruby ENV is mangled these notes most likely will not solve your problem.

 It is recommended that you follow the guide Top => Bottom.
 As with all things programming, **Order Matters**.

+You should be comfortable with the command line before starting this tutorial.
+Read this [Command Line Quick Reference & Tips](http://learntocodewith.me/command-line/unix-command-cheat-sheet/) if you need a refresher.

 If you feel super strongly about something or if you find a pain point I didn't document, *Please [open an issue](https://github.com/bootcoder/ENV_Scratch_Setup/issues).* Feedback always greatly appreciated.